 On arrival in Adelaide you may be asked to provide evidence of funds to support your stay and a return or onward ticket.
 For entry into Australia, your passport should be valid for the proposed duration of your stay.

-To book your Business Class flights to Adelaide, call 0207 255 1234 and speak to one of our friendly experts.
-We’re able to get special, discounted fares that can’t be found online, so you can be jetting off to Australia for less than the person sitting next to you.
+To find your cheap Business Class flights to Adelaide, simply complete the form on this page or call 0207 255 1234 to speak with one of SkyClub’s friendly experts.
+We’re able to get special, discounted fares that can’t be found online, so you will be jetting off to Australia for less than the person sitting next to you.